 -

-Comprehensive monitoring across all customer interactions
+Full monitoring of customer interactions

 -

-QA coverage that extends to every case
+QA coverage across every case

 -

-Board reporting that links metrics to data
+Board reporting backed by data

 -

-Evidence packs that meet regulatory expectations
+Evidence packs that meet regulatory standards

 -